grisuno/algebra-de-grok/README.md

 We present an empirical demonstration of *algorithmic induction* in neural networks: once a neural network discovers the parity algorithm at small scale, the algorithm can be deterministically transferred to arbitrarily larger input dimensions without further training.

-Starting from a model trained to solve 64-bit binary parity, we apply a structured, algorithm-preserving weight expansion procedure and achieve **perfect zero-shot generalization** for parity at 128, 256, 512, 1024, and 2048 bits.
+Starting from a model trained to solve 64-bit binary parity, we apply a structured, algorithm-preserving weight expansion procedure and achieve **perfect zero-shot generalization** for parity at 128, 256, 512, 1024, and 2048 bits. preserves a learned k-bit parity algorithm embedded in arbitrarily large input spaces

 At every scale, the transferred model achieves 100% test accuracy at initialization, while identically sized control models with random weights perform at chance.
 The total computation time to reach 2048 bits is under 100 seconds on commodity hardware.